Creating a stronger, more resilient sheep industry and supply chain for Western Australia

 -

-The Supply Chain Capacity Program aims to increase onshore processing supply chain capacity, efficiency and productivity in Western Australia (WA) to support sheep producers and supply chain businesses as they adjust to the phase-out of live sheep exports by sea.
+The Supply Chain Capacity Program aims to strengthen WA’s onshore processing supply chain capacity, efficiency and productivity to support sheep producers and supply chain businesses ahead of the phase out of live sheep exports by sea.

-expanding capacity, efficiency and productivity of onshore sheep processing facilities (e.g., lairage, ramps, wastewater upgrades, improved heavy vehicle access and associated driver facilities)
+- expanding the capacity, efficiency and productivity of sheep processing facilities, including lairage, ramps, wastewater upgrades, improved heavy vehicle access and associated driver facilities.

-installing technological advancements, such as objective carcase measurement technology in processing plants, software upgrades, and processor training for producers
+- installation of technological advancements, such as objective carcase measurement technology in processing plants, including updates to software systems and processor training to producers.

 The Australian Government is providing $40 million towards the Supply Chain Capacity Program to fund capital works that increase the capacity, efficiency and productivity of the WA sheep supply chain.